-Guineas, unlike chickens, are very adept flyers who can fly up to 400 or 500 feet at a time.
-The best way to prevent them from flying away from your farm is to purchase your first flock when they are around one day old (we’ll talk more about this later).
+Guineas, unlike chickens, are very adept flyers who can fly up to 400 to 500 feet at a time.
+The best way to prevent them from flying away from your farm is to purchase your first flock when they are still young meets (baby guineas).
 This will allow you to shape their behaviors and adequately adapt them to your farm’s individual environment, like keeping them in a covered pen.

 While guinea fowl can fly, they are often easily susceptible to predator attacks.
 For extra protection, it is never a bad idea to create an enclosed, outdoor area for the guinea flock.
 A large, outdoor enclosure will help you to control the guinea fowls’ airspace without restricting their ability to fly freely.

 To reiterate, the guinea fowls need an ample amount of space in order to lead healthy, happy lives, so you should make sure that your farm can handle the size flock you’d like to purchase before you buy.
 As a good rule of thumb, keep two to three square feet of space for the guinea fowl inside a coop, barn, or shed and about four square feet of space per each guinea in an outdoor enclosure (that’s fenced in overhead as well).

 If you’re thinking of owning only one guinea fowl, I would not recommend it.
 As previously mentioned, guinea fowl are extremely social birds, which means that they thrive in larger flocks.
 A singular guinea fowl will become lonely, which results in them becoming stressed.
 A flock of guinea fowl can also provide each bird with peace, security, and comfort.
 As prey animals, guinea fowl live in a flock to ward of predator attacks.